 **Suicidal ideation is always a serious matter and should be immediately responded to by enlisting professional assistance, for instance, calling “911,” and/or seeking help from a local suicide hotline (listed in your Yellow Pages under “Crisis Intervention Services”), and/or contacting a local mental-health professional.

 This is because people will not stop getting sick even during the lowest economy.
 Nursing especially never loses its job luster.
 Statistics show that there is a significant amount of scarceness in the amount of nurses.
 And this scarceness is expected to increase with the passage of time.
-California still has a dearth of 49% of CNA Jobs in San Diego needed, and this dearth is expected to continue till 2025.
+California still has a dearth of 49% of senior care jobs needed, and this dearth is expected to continue till 2025.
 So, until now CNA is considered a very safe profession in regard to the job prospects.
 Also, one doesn’t have to go through lengthy schooling.
 To become a CNA, one has to complete high school and then enroll in a state certified CNA course which lasts only a few weeks.
 Then, pass the certification exams, get certified and get a job.
 This certification also has to be renewed in every two years.
 As getting a job for CNA is easy, one will start earning as soon as the aforementioned procedure is completed.
 But if you have the CNA license of California, you will only be able to work in the state of California.

 How to find a CNA Job?

 Once you start your job search, you may first look into the local newspapers.
 But because it is an internet generation, there are less likely chances of finding the jobs in papers.
 In fact, you should surf the internet for an effective search.
 There are hundreds of job applicants applying for online jobs, so it is a difficult task to get a job in this way.
 Another thing you can do is visit or call your local retirement communities and hospitals personally to find out if there are any vacancies available.
-CNA jobs are not posted much so it is good to search for them yourselves.
+Part time CNA jobs are not posted much so it is good to search for them yourselves.
 This way you may get a job, or they may notify you once they have vacancy.
 Networking is the need of the hour in all fields; it will also help you find a job.
 So once you decide on a career, you should start making friends with people as networking cannot be one in one day.